mowillia/LargeNKP/README.md

 The following examples are taken from the [`example_0.ipynb`](https://github.com/mowillia/largeNKP/blob/main/example_0.ipynb) file.
 Run the entire file to reproduce all of the results below.

-In the following examples (up to Knapsack Problem Variation), we will use the item list, weights, values, and weight limits given as follows.
+In the following examples, we will use the item list, weights, values, and weight limits given as follows.
 ```
-import numpy as np

 items = (
     ("map", 9, 150), ("compass", 13, 35), ("water", 153, 200), ("sandwich", 50, 160),
     ("glucose", 15, 60), ("tin", 68, 45), ("banana", 27, 60), ("apple", 39, 40),